Skip to the content

 • Cookies

-This is statistical data about Our users’ browsing actions and patterns, and does not identify any individual.
+In the main this is statistical data about Our users’ browsing actions and patterns and does not identify any individual.
 It simply allows Us to monitor and improve Our service.
+This is also the case when obtaining that detail from advertisements on third party sites.

 • How many people use Our sites